 Olive oil

 In the same pot, sauté the chopped onion until softened, about 3-5 minutes.
 Add the garlic and sauté for one minute.
-Stir in the smoked paprika, cumin, coriander, and clove, allowing the spices to cook for about 30 seconds, releasing their aroma.
+Stir in 1 tsp smoked paprika, ½ tsp cumin, ½ tsp coriander, and ⅛ tsp clove, allowing the spices to cook for about 30 seconds, releasing their aroma.

 Discard the thyme and bay leaf, and add the purple carrots, purple potatoes, and red cabbage to the pot.
-Add the 1 tsp of salt and ½ tsp of black pepper, and stir.
+Add ½ tsp salt, ½ tsp black pepper, and 1 tbsp fish sauce, and stir.
 Switch the pressure cooker to simmer mode, or if you are working with a stovetop pressure cooker, bring the stew back to boil over medium-high heat and then reduce to low to maintain a simmer.
 Let the stew simmer uncovered for 12-15 minutes, or until the vegetables are tender.

 While the vegetables are simmering, add the ube powder and water into a small bowl and whisk together to form a loose paste.
 Once the vegetables are tender, stir in the ube paste and mix it well to blend the color and flavor into the stew.
-Add the fresh dill.
-Allow the stew to simmer for an additional 5 minutes to allow the purple color to set in and allow the dill to flavor the stew.
+Allow the stew to simmer for an additional 5 minutes to allow the purple color to set in and the stew to thicken.

 Finally, taste the stew and adjust the seasoning with salt and pepper to your preference.
 Ladle the warm stew into bowls to serve.
 Enjoy!